 - use a detergent suitable for washing wool, pH < 7

 - do not use a rinse agent

 - spin the garment with the lowest possible spin settings

 - pull the cloth into shape whilst it’s damp

-- you may iron the product using the mildest temperature setting
+- you may iron or steam the product gently with the lowest setting

 Merino wool needs washing only very seldom, because wool fibre repels dirt by its nature.
 Therefore, the most important care measure of a merino wool cloth is to give the cloth airing.
 Merino wool’s ability to cleanse itself in fresh air reduces significantly the need for traditional wash.
 Airing will remove all odours – including that ofsmoke and sweat.
-In addition to airing, the knit will benefit also from brushing lint off.
+The knit will benefit if you use a lint remover.

 You’ll always find exact washing instructions in the wash label attached to North Outdoor garments.
 All merino wool products are not to be washed in the same manner.
 Our product range includes both base layer sets made of thin knit as well as softer and thicker knitwear.
 You should also take care of your merino socks and garments from time to time.